satrya070/devport/About/about.md

 ## Personal
-My hobbies are gaming, and watching series and sports.
-These are things that I like to do when I relax.
-I also like to be active physically and practise breakdance tricks.
+My hobbies are some casual gaming, eating, and watching series and sports, or these are things that I like to do to relax at least.
+Sports I like to watch are football and various martial arts.
+Games I’m currently playing are Elden Ring and GTA4.
+I also like to be physically active and practise breakdance tricks and some running.